BMW Z3: Marketing

 The Z3 appeared briefly in the James Bond movie GoldenEye, in a scene where Bond is driving in Cuba.
 Bond would eventually trade the car in exchange for Jack Wade's plane.
 The Z3 is one of only a few non-British production cars to be driven by James Bond throughout the history of the film franchise, and the first of three James Bond films that prominently featured a BMW.
-This break in tradition was due to a three-film licensing deal between BMW and the James Bond franchise that began with Goldeneye and ended with The World Is Not Enough.
+This break in tradition was due to a three-film licensing deal between BMW and the James Bond franchise that began with GoldenEye and ended with The World Is Not Enough.
 The Z3 in GoldenEye features stinger missiles hidden behind the headlights, an emergency parachute braking system, and a radar scanner in the form of a LCD screen in the dashboard.
 It is also noted during the briefing scene that the car contains a passenger ejector seat and a self-destruct system, though they aren't used at any point in the film.
 The Z3 is also one of the few vehicles in the Q-Branch that was not destroyed in the field.
 Fans of the franchise were not enthused with the BMW product placement, all the more so since the Z3 never was given a scene in which to use the weaponry and defense features that have always distinguished a James Bond car.
-This was ultimately rectified with the BMW 750il in the following film, Tomorrow Never Dies.
+This was ultimately rectified with the BMW 750iL in the following film, Tomorrow Never Dies.

 Two blue prototypes were provided in January 1995 for filming at the Leavesden Aerodrome.
 The agreement between BMW and Eon Productions was for cross-promotion of the car and the film, and no money changed hands.

 Sales of the Z3 spiked as the film sat at number one at the box office.
-In the 1996 production run, more than 15,000 roadsters were sold by the time the car was introduced.
+The entire 1996 BMW Z3 roadster production run, more than 15,000 roadsters, was sold out by the time the car was introduced.

+The Z3 appeared in The Follow, one of the BMW films released in 2001.